runalsh/antizapret-pac-generator-light/README.md

 ## with some fixes and adds for selfusing ##

-### Just change config in config/config.sh ad run ./doall.sh
+### Just change config in config/config.sh and run ./doall.sh

 Resulting PAC files is